Quality and Accreditation

 Why is Cleveland Clinic publishing its quality data?

 - We like what open reporting does for you.
-We believe that you should know how we are performing.
+We believe that you should know how we’re performing.
 We want patients and families to have better information about the quality of healthcare in Cleveland.

 - We also like what open reporting does for us.
-We have found that public reporting has helped us document our care more carefully, obtain more valid data and continually improve patient care.
+We’ve found that public reporting has helped us document our care more carefully, continually improve patient care and obtain more valid data.

 - We like what open reporting does for hospital care.
 We hope that our quality report will contribute to a better understanding of how to assess, report and improve hospital quality.